 If you're travelling to Cambodia for tourism, you can apply for an electronic tourist visa (e-visa) online through the

 Cambodian Ministry of Foreign Affairs and International Cooperation.
-E-visas are valid for entry through the Phnom Penh, Siem Reap and Sihanoukville International Airports, and Cham Yeam (Koh Kong), Poipet (Banteay Meanchey), Bavet (Svay Rieng) and Tropaeng Krael (Stung Treang).
-E-visas aren't accepted at other entry points.
+E-visas are only valid for entry through the Phnom Penh, Siem Reap and Sihanoukville International Airports, and Cham Yeam (Koh Kong), Poipet (Banteay Meanchey), Bavet (Svay Rieng) and Tropaeng Krael (Stung Treang).

 Tourist visas are also available on arrival at air and land entry points that are open to foreigners, including those where e-visas are accepted.